Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-When someone compliments you, you might dissect their words, questioning their sincerity or looking for ulterior motives.
-Genuine praise is hard for you to accept at face value.
+When someone compliments them, they might dissect your words, questioning your sincerity or looking for ulterior motives.
+Genuine praise is hard for them to accept at face value.

 Social Chameleon